2015 UEFA Champions League final: Post-match

 With the win, Barcelona became the first European club to achieve the treble twice.
 Their fifth European title put them joint third with Bayern Munich and Liverpool, until Liverpool won the 2019 final to achieve their sixth title.
 Bayern also went on to win their sixth trophy a year later, in the 2020 final.
 If only the Champions League era is considered, this is their fourth title, putting them joint first with Real Madrid.
-Madrid extended their lead by winning a fifth title in 2016 and, as of 2022, they have won eight titles in the Champions League era.
+Madrid extended their lead by winning a fifth title in 2016 and, as of 2024, they have won nine titles in the Champions League era.

 On the other hand, Juventus became the first team to lose six finals: they previously shared the record with Benfica and Bayern Munich.
 Patrice Evra became the first player to play in four losing UEFA Champions League finals, having previously been a runner-up in 2004 (with Monaco), 2009 and 2011 (both with Manchester United).

 Neymar's goal meant that three players shared the title of top scorer in the competition, alongside Messi and Cristiano Ronaldo.
 He became the first player since Kaká in 2006–07 to be top scorer apart from those two.
 Messi was the top assister with six, with Ronaldo among the runners-up with four.
 After the final, both Messi and Ronaldo had a record 77 Champions League goals, but Ronaldo had one more if qualifiers were to be included.